 \subsubsection{Multipole Analysis}

 The results of the multipole analysis described in Sec.~\ref{sec:diagnostics:multipoles} for each of the six finite-element models are shown in the Table~\ref{tab:multipoles},

 together with the CPU time required for the TOSCA calculation and the number of finite-element nodes in the model.
-A measure of the scatter of the field calculation around the polynomial fit result, $\sigma_{Residuals}$ is taken from the full fit following elimination of the insignificant multipole terms (see Fig.~\ref{fig:fit4} for the case of the fully refined model, version~6).
-The final results for the multipoles are taken from the last step of the procedure, the fit to the field values with the linear terms removed and the disallowed multipole terms constrained to zero.
-Since we are interested in the sensitivity to disallowed multipoles, we also include the uncertainty in their determination from the initial fit with linear terms removed prior to setting them to zero (as shown in Fig.~\ref{fig:fit1} for version~6).
+A measure of the scatter of the field calculation around the polynomial fit result, $\sigma_{Residuals}$ is taken from the full fit following elimination of the insignificant multipole terms (see Fig.~\ref{fig:fitprocedure}d) for the case of the fully refined model, version~6).
+The final results for the multipoles are taken from the last step of the procedure, i.e. the fit to the field values with the linear terms removed and the disallowed multipole terms constrained to zero.
+Since we are interested in the sensitivity to disallowed multipoles, we also include the uncertainty in their determination from the initial fit with linear terms removed prior to setting them to zero (as shown in Fig.~\ref{fig:fitprocedure}c) for version~6).
 This is the fit result used to determine which terms to constrain to zero.
-The accuracy obtained in the refinement process for the limit on the sextupole term b$_2$ (decapole term b$_4$) is $3.6 \times 10^{-3}$~Tm/m$^2$ ($3.8 \times 10^{1}$~Tm/m$^4$).
-In the convention sometimes used for the expression of multipole coefficients relative to the main quadrupole term, these values both correspond to 0.03 units.
-The octupole (dodecapole) terms are found to be $-1.26 \pm 0.89$~Tm/m$^2$ ($2.963 \pm 0.072 \times 10^{5}$~Tm/m$^4$), or $1.02 \pm 0.71 \times 10^{-1}$ ($2.406 \pm 0.0058$) units.
-The small octupole term carries a large relative uncertainty, but the dodecapole term is accurate to~2.4\%.\footnote{We acknowledge that magnet fabrication errors at this level may be impractical and that their contribution to lattice errors may thus be larger.
+The accuracy obtained in the refinement process for the limit on the sextupole term b$_2$ (decapole term b$_4$) is $3.6 \times 10^{-3}\;\rm{Tm/m}^2$ ($3.7 \times 10^{1}\;\rm{Tm/m}^4$).
+In the convention sometimes used for the expression of multipole coefficients relative to the main quadrupole term, these values both correspond to 0.03 units at a radius of 0.01~m.
+The octupole (dodecapole) terms are found to be $-1.26 \pm 1.07\;\rm{Tm/m}^2$ ($2.963 \pm 0.086 \times 10^{5}\;\rm{Tm/m}^4$), or $-1.03 \pm 0.88 \times 10^{-1}$ ($2.423 \pm 0.0070$) units.
+The small octupole term carries a large relative uncertainty, but the dodecapole term is accurate to~2.9\%.\footnote{We acknowledge that magnet fabrication errors at this level may be impractical and that their contribution to lattice errors may thus be larger.
 Our goal is the quantitative assessment of errors in finite-element models.
 We present a method to ensure that design model errors do not exceed the fabrication errors.}